ibm-cloud-docs/account/email.md

 # Setting email preferences for notifications
 {: #email-prefs}

 {{site.data.keyword.Bluemix_notm}} users can choose to receive email notifications about {{site.data.keyword.Bluemix_notm}} platform-related items, such as announcements, billing and usage, additional notification preferences, and ordering.
-Users can also update their preferences to receive email notifications about resource-related items, such as incidents, maintenance, security bulletins, or resource activity on the Notification preferences page.
+Users can also update their preferences to receive email notifications about resource-related items, such as incidents, maintenance, security bulletins, or resource activity on the [Notification preferences page](/user/notifications){: external}.
 These notifications are for only the resources in use.
 {: shortdesc}

 To view the Notifications preferences page, go to the **{{site.data.keyword.avatar}}** icon ![Avatar icon](../icons/i-avatar-icon.svg "Avatar") in the {{site.data.keyword.Bluemix_notm}} console, and then click **Profile** > **Notification preferences**.